 In 2016 Instagram introduced Stories, 15-second video clips that you share on a separate part of your profile, which also has its algorithm.
 I've mentioned before that Instagram Stories is still hugely underutilised by the Insta-Community, with less than half of all users creating Stories Content; which for YOU as a small business owner is blimin' marvellous because you have less competition for your content.
 It's widely reported that users admit they are watching more Stories content than scrolling their feed (admit it, we've all found ourselves sucked into watching Stories and before we know it twenty minutes has gone past, oops.)
 Therefore you need to be creating engaging Stories content and being the face of your brand is a fast way to build that all-important know, like, trust and grow your business.
 People buy from people after all.

 Did you know that one-third of the most viewed Stories on Instagram are from businesses?
-As well, on average, one out of every five business Stories leads to a direct message from a customer.
+As well as, on average, one out of every three business Stories leads to a direct message from a customer.

 You ask I deliver!
 Following on from my popular 30-day Instagram Prompt download and of course, drawing inspiration from the lovely Joanne Hawker and her #MarchMeetTheMaker 30-day challenge, I'm bringing you #smallandmightystories a 30-day Stories based challenge to help you get your business story across in an engaging, concise and productive way.